 This tent is pleasantly light.
 At 4 pounds, 2 ounces, it is one of the light models in this budget tent review.
 It packs down small as well.
 Based on those factors, it would be a fine choice to take into the backcountry.

-This tent rings up at $140.
-It has a below-average price, but we don't think it is an exceptional value.
-We would much rather have the Slumberjack Nightfall 2 for the same price or the REI Passage 2 for $20 more.
+This tent may have a below-average price, but we don't think it is an exceptional value.
+We would much rather for something with greater durability and structural integrity, even if it means spending a few dollars more.

 The Eureka Suma 2 is a lightweight, relatively packable tent.
 It doesn't cost a whole lot, but we think there are some better options out there.
 It is comfortable, but it takes some finagling to get the fly and the poles in harmony.
 It has some nice storage pockets and a gear loft, though the vestibule isn't large enough for two packs and sets of shoes.
 Ultimately, it has fair performance but isn't our top choice.